FacuM/anonforix/README.md

 It's in a really early development stage, currently working features are presented below:

+ - Official favicon.
+ - Forums support (WIP for backend and creation).
+ - Threads support (WIP for backend and creation).
+ - Posts support (WIP for backend and creation).
  - Autoinstallation script with configuration checking (WIP).
  - Login and registration system.
  - Session and user registration control.